Juice7000/Hangman/README.md

 # Hangman
 Hangman game with python code.
-Apparently git hub is picking up errors in the code that AI is not finding.
+Apparently replit is picking up errors in the code that AI is not finding.